Page Reviewed / Updated - Jun. 2019

-Medicare PACE is short for Programs of All-inclusive Care for the Elderly.
-PACE is not a source of funds for paying for senior care; rather it is an optional program that covers all of a participating senior’s medical needs.
-It is open to Medicare and Medicaid beneficiaries and provides comprehensive medical and social services at home, adult day health centers and inpatient facilities as an alternative for those who would otherwise require nursing home care.
+Medicare PACE is not a source of funds for paying for senior care; rather it is an optional program that covers all of a participating senior’s medical needs as well as some personal care.
+The program is open to both Medicare and Medicaid beneficiaries and provides comprehensive medical and social services at home, adult day health centers, and inpatient facilities as an alternative for those who would otherwise require nursing home care.

 All of a patient’s medical needs are determined and provided by a set group of medical service providers.
 This includes medications and medically-necessary transportation.

 This model of care is sometimes referred to as Managed Care at Home, and in certain states, PACE Programs are called LIFE Programs.
 PACE is an acronym for Programs of All-inclusive Care for the Elderly and LIFE is an acronym for Living Independence for the Elderly.

 PACE programs are intended for families that wish to have the care recipient live at home instead of in a skilled nursing home / facility.
 Participating families are expected to provide some personal care themselves and not rely entirely on the program for 24-hour care.
 However, if a PACE program can no longer safely support the care of an enrolled participant at home or in adult day care, the program will pay for care in a skilled nursing home.

 PACE programs are a very good option for families that are able to provide some level of care.
 Unfortunately, as of June 2019, PACE programs were not available nationwide.
 Currently there are PACE / LIFE Programs at 260 locations spread through 31 states.
 Another drawback to this program is that seniors must give up their primary care physician to enroll in the program.
 Finally, in some areas it can take many months to apply and have the application processed prior to enrollment.